sensepost/jack/README.md

 =====
 Jack is a web based ClickJacking PoC development assistance tool.

-Jack makes use of static html and JavaScript.
+Jack makes use of static HTML and JavaScript.

 Contents
 ====